ohYanoox/HealthTag/README.md

 HealthTag
 ============

-HealthTag is a plugin created by Yanoox for use in pocketmine software servers.
+HealthTag is a simple plugin created by Yanoox for use in pocketmine software servers.

 This plugin displays the life point number of players below their nickname.